For individuals looking to come into the UK to live and work, there are a variety of visa options.

 You will need to prove your knowledge of English when applying for this visa.

-Global Business Mobility (GBM): Senior or Specialist Worker visa: For multinationals needing to transfer an overseas skilled worker to the UK linked entity on either a short-term or long-term basis.
+Global Business Mobility (GBM): Senior or Specialist Worker visa: This route is for multinational needing to transfer an overseas senior and skilled worker to the UK linked entity on either a short-term or long-term basis.

 There are minimum salary requirements for this visa, however, applicants will not have to prove their knowledge of English.

-Both categories require you to have a (employer) licensed by UK Visas and Immigration (UKVI) and there are minimum salary requirements.
+Both categories require the UK employer to have a (employer) licensed by UK Visas and Immigration (UKVI) and there are minimum salary requirements.

 This route may involve a 3-stage process:

-For both categories you must show you have sufficient funds to maintain yourself and any dependants joining you in the UK, alternatively, your sponsor can certify maintenance on the CoS.
+For both categories you must show you have sufficient funds to maintain yourself and any dependants joining you in the UK, alternatively, your sponsor may certify maintenance on the CoS.

-Migrants have permitted right to settlement under the Skilled Worker visa.
+Sponsored workers are eligible to apply for settlement under the Skilled Worker visa.

 This visa is for talented and promising individuals in the fields of science, engineering, medicine, humanities, digital technology and arts and culture (including film and television, fashion design and architecture) wishing to work in the UK.
 You must be a leader in your field or have the potential to be a leader.